meilisearch/documentation/main_concepts/indexes.md

 ### Inference rules

-The scheme infers the following informations :
+The schema infers the following information:

 * **The [order of the schema fields][2]** is the same as the order of the fields in the first document.